haijunsu/Dockerfiles/tiqc/django/README.md

-## TIQC-Django
+## CISDD-Django
-This image is for Tech Incubator @ Queens College only.
+This image is for CISDD only.
 Please don't pull it if you don't understand the Dockerfile.